PeterCamilleri/fOOrth/readme.txt

  require 'fOOrth'
  XfOOrth.main

 This will launch an interactive fOOrth session.
+Alternatively this can be done with:

+ rake run

+Be sure to be in the folder that contains the rakefile in order for this command to work.

 <br>If, instead, a non-interactive facility is required, use:

  require 'fOOrth'